Main Menu

 This is the Women’s Health in the South East (WHISE) second Environmental Scan of women’s health in our region.

-The Scan provides a snapshot of publicly available information that defines the direction that we are taking for the next 12 months.
+The scan is designed to be a snapshot of information presented in a public forum that defines for our stakeholders the direction that we are taking over the next 12 months, what we are noticing, and what we think it means.

 The Scan covers the following: